biankakrysiak/access-control-system/README.md

 3. UID is sent via Zigbee to the Zigbee2MQTT coordinator on Raspberry Pi
 4. Raspberry Pi checks the UID against the user database
 5. Authorization result is sent back to ESP32-C6 via Zigbee
 6. If granted: servo unlocks the door, green LED on, event logged.
-Raspberry Pi triggers the camera to record a short clip of the entry.
+Raspberry Pi triggers the camera to record a 10-second clip of the entry with face detection.
 Recording is saved locally and linked to the access log entry.
 7. If denied: lock stays closed, red LED on, event logged

 ---